 Must students schedule appointments in order to meet with consultants?

 Students are not required to make appointments, but we highly encourage students to schedule in advance.
 Although same-day appointments are available, they begin filling quickly, starting at 8:30 am each day.
 Occasionally, a student might be able to walk in and be seen by a tutor, but drop-ins become less available during the semester.
-Students can call 494-3723 to schedule a session.
-They are limited to 2 sessions per week (not on the same day) in our HEAV location.

 What is the difference between the Writing Lab and the Online Writing Lab (OWL)?

 The Writing Lab is the physical location that offers writing support to the Purdue University West Lafayette campus.
 The Writing Lab provides one-on-one consultations, workshops, ESL conversation groups, and other services.
 The OWL is a digital extension of the Writing Lab, but it is also a website that contains a repository of writing support materials.
 While Writing Lab services are available only to students, faculty, and staff at Purdue University, the OWL and its corresponding OWL Mail Service, is available to anyone in the world.
 To learn more about the mission of the Writing Lab and the OWL, please visit http://owl.english.purdue.edu/writinglab/mission.